realityexpander/How_to_program_from_ground_up/08-StructuredProgramming.md

            z2["z"]
          end
        end

+       printf2
      end

+     subgraph stdio["stdio.h"]
+       printf["printf() function"]
+     end

+     printf2["printf()"] ---> printf
   ```

 ### Types <a name="types"></a>
 ##### types
 - The concept of "types" (or "kinds") was introduced to define the size & intended purpose of "primitive"
   data types
-  - Procedural langauges only had a few simple types: "number" or "character" or "string of characters" or "array"
+  - Procedural languages only had a few simple types: "number" or "character" or "string of characters" or "array"
   - Primitive types are: `int`, `long`, `float`, `char`, and `bool`
   - Primitive types are the "building blocks" of all other types defined in `struct`s
   - Example of Types (C):